 Wouldn’t you love to have discussions in ESL classes where everyone not only speaks, but takes turns, listens, and invites others to speak?
 The thing is, we’ve all had that student, the one who dominates every conversation.
 We’ve also had the one who never speaks at all.
-Sometimes their culture inhibits them verbally or their birth order in a large family has them clamoring to be heard.
+Sometimes their culture inhibits them verbally, or their birth order in a large family has them clamoring to be heard.
 The reasons for whether a student is an expert at pontificating or is a conversation wallflower are many.
 One of my students refused to speak in class because she did not want any males who were not in her family to hear her voice!
 But let’s get back to that dreamy class.

 How do you get the ones who have opinions on everything to encourage the silent ones to take a turn?
 Without taking them aside and telling them, “I need you to be quiet so that others can talk”?
 I had that exact problem, and that’s when I started giving talking tickets.

-What are “Talking Tickets” and how can I use them for discussions in ESL classes?
+What are “Talking Tickets,” and how can I use them for discussions in ESL classes?

-They were simple colored pieces of paper and for each time they spoke up in class, they had to turn in a ticket.
+They were simple colored pieces of paper, and each time they spoke up in class, they had to turn in a ticket.
 When they ran out, that was it…they couldn’t talk anymore.
 This had the added benefit of them thinking carefully about when they really wanted to say something vs. just talking to hear themselves talk.
 Yes, I had some like that.
 However, on the flip side, ALL of those talking tickets had to be used before the end of that class.
 This ensured that the quiet ones spoke.

 What if my adult ESL students aren’t listening?

 Eventually, I stopped merely handing out tickets to students at the beginning of every class and started having them be a more active part of the process.
-The class that has many students preparing for the IELTS creates a chart to illustrate how often each student speaks up (on average) in a class.
+The class with many students preparing for the IELTS creates a chart to illustrate how often each student speaks up (on average) in a class.
 The class that has a good mix of cultures discusses what kind of speaking their culture values.

 When we are ready to add in the invitation tickets, I first have them demonstrate nonverbal cues from their culture that indicates they want to hear what someone has to say.
 Then we all work together as a class or in small groups to come up with what they can say to invite someone else to speak.

-Before introducing the listening tickets, depending on class size, I have them brainstorm in small groups or as a whole class demonstrate nonverbal behaviors that show engaged listening and then to list other ways to show that a person is truly listening.
+Before introducing the listening tickets, depending on class size, I have them brainstorm in small groups or as a whole class demonstrate nonverbal behaviors that show engaged listening and then list other ways to show that a person is truly listening.

 What if using the discussion tickets takes up too much time in my ESL classes?